-A case space for the noun case can be set up only by an epistemic state, not an obligation or permission, even if obligations and permissions come with truthmakers (or satisfiers) (Fine to appear a, b, Moltmann 2017, 2018).
+A case space for the noun case can be set up only by an epistemic state, not an obligation or permission, even if obligations and permissions come with truthmakers (or satisfiers) (Fine to 2018a, b; Moltmann 2017a, 2018a).

-7. The predicate is the case
+7 The predicate is the case

 The predicate is the case appears to be a predicate synonymous with the truth predicate is true.
-However, is the case has a very different semantics, namely in which the contribution of the noun case plays a central role, with its involvement of the truthmaking relation, the Actuality Condition, and the Case Space Requirement.
+However, is the case has a very different semantics, one in which the contribution of the noun case plays a central role, with its involvement of the truthmaking relation, the Actuality Condition, and the Case Space Requirement.

-There is first of all a syntactic difference between is the case and is true.38 Is the case is a syntactic predicate that allows as subject only a that-clause or a pronoun such as that, as in (67a, b), but not an ordinary NP as in (67c), in contrast to is true, as in (67d):39
+There is first of all a syntactic difference between is the case and is true.
+37 Is the case is a syntactic predicate that allows as subject only a that-clause or a pronoun such as that, as in (67a, b), but not an ordinary NP as in (67c), in contrast to is true, as in $(67d)^{38}$:

 - (67) a.
 That it is raining is not the case. - b.
 John feared that it might rain.
 That was in fact the case. - c.
 John's claim is the case. - d.
-That it is raining / That / John's claim that S is true.
+That it is raining/That/John's claim that S is true.

 Is true can act as a predicate of truthbearers like claims, but not so for is the case.

-Yet with that-clauses as in (68), the case and is true appear to mean the same thing:40
+Yet with that-clauses as in (68), the case and is true appear to mean the same thing39: